bbauska/zombiePolitics/README.md

 sur­veillance has become so widespread that one school in Rosemont, Pennsylvania, issued over 1,800 laptops to high school students and then used the webcams fit­ ted on the computers to spy on them.
-The mainstream media hardly blinked, while the public yawned.
+The mainstream media hardly blinked, while the public yawned.</p>

-Common sense may be good or bad in terms of its value, but in all cases it is unreflective sense and as such short-cuts the types of critical inquiry fundamental to an engaged public and an aspiring society.
+<p>Common sense may be good or bad in terms of its value, but in all cases it is
+unreflective sense and as such short-cuts the types of critical inquiry fundamental to an engaged public and an aspiring society.
 But it is particularly dangerous when it becomes the pedagogical message of choice for much of the conservative-driven